FAQ: When I Sell My House What Fees Do I Pay?

 Seller fees are often an unexpected—and potentially expensive—part of selling a home.
 And, if you’re already having trouble paying the mortgage or you’ve fallen behind on keeping up with repairs, the last thing you need is the burden of owing more money for anything.
 Selling a home during good times and under the best of conditions can be stressful.
 Selling now, when paying the bills is hard, and you just want you and your family to have it a little easier, probably has you feeling hopeless or afraid—and, maybe even paralyzed.

-Still, you know you need to be proactive as much as possible so that you can move on with your life as easily as possible.
+Still, you know you need to be proactive as much as possible so that you can move on with your life as easy as possible.
 It’s always better to question the costs you could incur from selling your home before you put it up for sale.
 In fact, asking ‘When I sell my house, what fees do I pay?’ should top your selling to-do list.
 Providing that answer so that you can determine the best way to go about selling your home tops ours.

 When I Sell My House, What Fees Do I Pay?